mgiesen/LD2410/README.md

 # LD2410

-A lightweight library for the LD2410 sensor, enabling easy UART communication and efficient monitoring of sensor output with minimal overhead.
+A streamlined library for the LD2410 sensor, providing a high-level interface for UART communication and output observation, with minimal user code required.
+Built with the Arduino framework, making it compatible with common MCUs like Espressif chips (e.g., ESP8266, ESP32) and all Arduino boards.

 > [!WARNING]
 > This library is currently under development and is not yet ready for production use.
 The API may change frequently until the stable release.